-Help text is pertinent information that assists the user in completing a field.
-Help text is always available when the input is focused and appears underneath the label.
+Helper text is pertinent information that assists the user in completing a field.
+Helper text is always available when the input is focused and appears underneath the label.
 Use sentence-style capitalization, and in most cases, write the text as full sentences with punctuation.

 Placeholder text provides hints or examples of what to enter.
 Placeholder text disappears after the user begins entering data into the Input and should not contain crucial information.
 Use sentence-style capitalization, and in most cases, write the text as a direct statement without punctuation.